 This is a conference for rank-and-file workers in tech who have direct experience organizing, who want to get more involved in organizing, or even have no experience as an organizer.
 This gathering is not for general observers like journalists or researchers.
 If you fall into one of these categories, you might be eligible if you have significant ties to tech organizing or the labor movement and consider yourself, broadly speaking, a participant or supporter.
 If you are unsure, we encourage you to reach out to confirm if this conference is for you.

-What is a tech worker?
+Who is a tech worker?

 A tech worker is any worker who works in the tech industry or for a tech company.
 This includes roles from software engineers to product managers, IT, sales, ride-share drivers, warehouse workers, delivery drivers, to any person who works for a tech company.
 Workers from all of these roles and more are encouraged to attend Circuit Breakers.